 Camera Movement

 All camera functionality is defined in one base camera called the dynamic camera.
 This follows the subclass sandbox design pattern in which the camera derived from and specific function calls are made.
 These include panning with the camera while locking the X, Y, or Z axis, looking at the player, and zooming in on the player.
-Camera are attached to camera zones and “turned on” when players enter those camera zones.
+Cameras are attached to camera zones and “turned on” when players enter those camera zones.
 When the player leaves they are reset and ready to be re-enabled.

 Puzzle Zones